marcioj/elixir_blog/README.md

 # Blog

-> A simple CRUD application for learning purposes using phoenix and ecto.
+> A simple CRUD application with authentication using phoenix and ecto.

 [![Build Status][travis_badge]][travis]